 In this first section, we focus on some basic facts about New Bern before getting into its history.

-- New Bern is located in Craven County, North Carolina.
+- Where is New Bern NC?
+New Bern is located in Craven County, North Carolina.
 Before Craven County’s establishment, the town was part of Archdale Precinct and Bath County.

 - New Bern is the Craven County seat.

 - It is within two hours of a few of our most populous cities.
 For instance, it’s within an easy day trip from Raleigh and Wilmington.

 - New Bern is North Carolina’s second-oldest town (after Bath) and is filled with many famous historical sites.

 - The town and its surroundings are a part of the Inner Banks region.

 - New Bern is at the confluence of the Trent and Neuse Rivers and features a beautiful waterfront downtown.